YujiSODE/txtStat/README.md

 7. __Close__ button; it closes this interface.

 ## Character analysis result
-This is an object returned by a function, which returned by function`txtStat()`.
+This is an object returned by a function, which is returned by function`txtStat(FLG95)`.
 This object has 9 values
 1. `data`: JSON formatted loaded data with a value`N`indicating a cumulative frequency of text datasets.